fjordi1/fjordi1/README.md

 ## Intro
 Hey!
 My name's Yarden and some people call me Jordi :)
-I'm currently a third year Computer Science student in Reichman University.
+I'm am a Bachelor of Science: Computer Science graduate in Reichman University.

+I'm passionate about game dev and all things geeky